dylanbeaudette/2017Pedometrics/README.md

 P. Roudier, D.E.
 Beaudette, D.R.J.
 O'Neale

 Soils are arguably the most complex material on Earth, and present an important spatial variability.
 Across the landscape, different soils types will often be spatially intermingled.
 This is reflected by soil mapping units (SMU) being often composed of more than one soil taxa.
-The notion of soilscape reflects the fact that a landscape can be delineated into different such spatial units “including a limited number of soil classes that are geographically distributed according to an identifiable pattern” (Lagacherie et al., 2001).
+The notion of soilscape reflects the fact that a landscape can be delineated into different such spatial units "including a limited number of soil classes that are geographically distributed according to an identifiable pattern" (Lagacherie et al., 2001).

 The research field of network science offers new mathematical tools to visualize and analyze existing soil survey data, and explore its complex relational interactions.
 In this paper, we extract and visualize pedological information by analyzing the co-occurrence of soil taxa using a network approach.